Holistic Nutrition Credentialing Board & Policies

 About Julie

 Part of Julie’s “lead by example” lifestyle includes hiking, biking, running, snowshoeing, reading, cooking, and sipping tea.
-She is on a mission to inspire others to nourish themselves despite the daily stressors in life to build resilience and thrive.
+She is on a mission to inspire others to nourish themselves amid daily stressors, build resilience, and thrive.

 Co- Chair